-Chances are your ex was the one that ended it with you, and now you want him or her back in your life.
-But as of right now, let’s face it: your ex doesn’t miss you… they’re happy that you two have moved on.
+Chances are your ex was the one who ended it with you, and now you want him or her back in your life.
+But as of right now, let’s face it: your ex doesn’t miss you.
+They’re happy that you two have moved on.

 By telling your ex that you miss them, you’re letting them know that you want to get back together.
 While you may think this is a nice gesture that will melt your ex’s heart, it’s psychologically proven that saying “I miss you” to your ex will only push them further away.

-… or anything along the lines of this is off limits.
+Or anything along the lines of this is off limits.
 Again, just like “I miss you,” you’re showing too much interest right now.
-[RELATED: Should I Be Friends With My Ex?]

 What you need to be doing is pushing your ex further away — not saying that you still love them or asking if they still love you.
 This lack of interest that you should be portraying to your ex is key to making them forget about the bad aspects of your relationship (and, as a result, they’ll begin to miss you).